-This paper is organized as follows; section 2, is served as an introduction to the dynamic of three degrees of freedom spherical motor, backstepping controller, design linear PID controller and fuzzy inference system.
+This paper is organized as follows; section 2, is served as an introduction to the dynamic of three degrees of freedom spherical motor, computed torque controller, design linear PID controller and fuzzy inference system.
 Part 3, introduces and describes the methodology algorithm.
-Section 4 presents the simulation results and discussion of this algorithm applied to three degrees of freedom spherical motor and the final section describe the conclusion.
+Section 4 presents the simulation results and discussion and the final section describe the conclusion.